Jet Force Gemini: Development

 Jet Force Gemini was developed by Rare's Blast Corps team.
 Work on the game began in 1997 with lead engineer Paul Mountain, who had previously worked on Diddy Kong Racing.
 The inspirations of the game ranged from 80s arcade classics to more recent titles of the time.
 The free-roaming nature of Nintendo's Super Mario 64 influenced the scale and the openness of some of the backgrounds and settings, while the collecting and upgrading of weapons were inspired by Super Metroid.
 Mountain revealed that "the behaviour of the bad guys was a mixture of arcade space shooter formations and Quake-style 'attack and cover' mechanics".
 According to him, "I suppose, in short, we were inspired by all the good stuff we'd played and enjoyed playing."
-Jet Force Gemini also borrowed elements from non-video game sources.
+Jet Force Gemini borrowed elements from non-video game sources.
 Lead artist Lee Musgrave admitted, "There are elements of Star Wars in there, Aliens, Dune, Battle of the Planets, even Stargate – it was a real mix of everything and anything 'space' related."

 Most of the characters in the game were named after stars and constellations, such as Mizar and Vela.
 Originally, the protagonists Juno and Vela were designed as younger and more cartoon-like with large heads, but they were ultimately changed to a more mature version because Nintendo expressed concerns over a game starring two children killing a large number of creatures.
 The game's controls were one of the main concerns during development.
 The idea was to retain a character-based game, where players could see the character they were playing while keeping the tightness and accuracy of first-person shooters.
 Rare initially attempted to automate the change of view and targeting mode based on the context of the action, but this idea was eventually replaced with a manual system.
 According to Mountain, "The solution we ended with is a beautiful thing.
 It feels very old-school to me; difficult, unforgiving, but ultimately precise."

-Because several members of the team enjoyed racing games and had also worked on Diddy Kong Racing, they decided to include the futuristic Ant racing mini-game in the campaign mode and the top-down arcade racing games in the multiplayer mode.
+Because several members of the team enjoyed racing games and had worked on Diddy Kong Racing, they decided to include the futuristic Ant racing mini-game in the campaign mode and the top-down arcade racing games in the multiplayer mode.
 Developers initially considered the possibility to use the 4MB Nintendo 64 Expansion Pak, but the idea was eventually dropped.
 According to Mountain, "we wanted to deliver the same experience to all players and were confident that we could do this using the standard 4MB of RAM on the console."
 This led to some confusion as the box cover for the original release stated that it did support such a feature.
 Nintendo provided a quick-fix to the mislabeled covers by providing stickers declaring its Rumble Pak compatibility and fixed later printings of the boxes.